Stanstead St Margarets

-Stanstead St Margarets, often abbreviated to just St Margarets, is a village and civil parish in the district of East Hertfordshire, Hertfordshire, England.
+Stanstead St Margarets, often abbreviated to just St Margarets, is a village and civil parish in the East Hertfordshire district of Hertfordshire, England.
 It is located halfway between the towns of Hoddesdon and Ware.
-The village is separated from the village of Stanstead Abbotts by the River Lea, and had a population of 1,318 at the census of 2001, increasing to 1,652 at the 2011 Census.
+It lies on the west bank of the River Lea, which separates it from Stanstead Abbotts on the east bank.
+Stanstead St Margarets is now classed as part of the Stanstead Abbotts built up area by the Office for National Statistics, and has Stanstead Abbotts postal addresses.
+It is served by St Margarets railway station.
+At the 2021 census, the parish had a population of 1,576.